Media and communication workers, all other

 WAGE GINI

-In undefined, Media and communication workers, all other had a wage GINI coefficient of 1, which is higher than the national average of 0.478.
-In other words, wages are distributed less evenly for Media and communication workers, all other (shown in red) than for the overall labor force (shown in gray).
+In N/A, Media and communication workers, all other had a wage GINI coefficient of N/A, which is lower than the national average of N/A. In other words, wages are distributed more evenly for Media and communication workers, all other (shown in red) than for the overall labor force (shown in gray).

 The graphic shows the distribution of average salaries by buckets for Media and communication workers, all other compared to the entire workforce in the country.